jamesclarkson97/W5_weekend_hw_testing/testing_task_1.md

 end
 end

 # Regardless, one of the two ends above will end the CardGame class functions, therefore the function bellow lies outwith a CardGame class.
-Also it does not need an argument passed since the method is being called on itself.
 def self.cards_total(cards)
 # total isn't set to an integer, so nothing can be added to it when it is called in the loop.
   total